shapedthought/vbm_rust_backup/README.md

 **The VB365 Job configuration backup tool (VJC), aka vbm_rust_backup, is not an official Veeam tool and is, therefore, unsupported.
 It is provided under the MIT license with no warranty or support implied or provided.**

-We take security very seriously, with this in mind please **DO NOT ACCEPT AN EXECUTABLE FROM ANYONE DIRECTLY, ALWAYS BUILD FROM SOURCE.**
+We take security very seriously, with this in mind please **DO NOT ACCEPT AN EXECUTABLE FROM ANYONE DIRECTLY, ALWAYS BUILD FROM SOURCE IF POSSIBLE.**

-We may add an automated publish to this repository at some point, but even then only download from this repository.
+You can now download the binary file from this repository under the releases, but please be aware that this is not recommended.
+If you do download the binary, please check the hash against the one in the release notes.

 DO NOT ACCEPT EXECUTABLES SENT DIRECTLY.

 ### Introduction